craftingcity/The-Known-World/MAIN/Game Notes/Rough Lore/The Planes of Existence.md

 Many chose or are born into living their lives in this great Sea; some become thought pirates, others great information gatherers, others still attempt to live a simple peaceful life.

+## Planeswalking
+Walking the planes and ending up where you want to be is possible, but very difficult.
+One must maintain concentration on the destination during the entire trip, including during rest.
+After a combat, the players must make a Constitution check, the DC of which is based on how

 ## The Elemental Planes
 ### The Plane of Earth
 ### The Plane of Fire